 Outdoors, these plants prefer full sun and fertile, well-drained soil.
 Indoor tickle me plants should be placed in a bright or partially sunny location of the home.
 While potted plants can be purchased, they’re actually just as easy (and more fun) to grow from seed.

 How to make a tickle me plant grow from seed isn’t difficult at all.
-The most important thing to keep in mind is soaking of the seeds in hot water overnight prior to planting them.
+The most important thing to keep in mind is the soaking of the seeds in hot water overnight prior to planting them.
 This will simply help them to germinate quicker.
-Gently plant the seeds about 1/8 of an inch deep in potting soil.
+Gently plant the seeds about 1/8 of an inch (0.5 cm.) deep in potting soil.
 Gently water or mist the soil and keep it moist but not overly wet.
 It also helps to cover the top of the pot with clear plastic until it sprouts, though it’s not required.

-Place your tickle me houseplant in a warm area, with temperatures between 70 and 85 degrees Fahrenheit (21-29 C).
+Place your tickle me houseplant in a warm area, with temperatures between 70 and 85 degrees F. (21-29 C.).
 Cooler temps will make it more difficult for the plant to develop and grow properly.
 In fact, this can cause it to take up to a month longer to grow.
 Once sprouts appear, the plant can be moved to a brighter location.
 You should see its first true leaves within a week or so; however, these leaves cannot be “tickled.”
 It will take at least a month or more before the tickle me plant is ready to react to touch.

 Caring for Tickle Me Houseplant